 Even if you’re not in it to win it, feeling good when your feet leave the starting line won’t just make you go faster, it’ll help put a smile on your face.
 Why the heck else are you running?

 I know, I know.
 Carbs!
 Finally the excuse you’ve been looking for to stuff your face full of bread, pasta and rice.

 Carbs are incredibly important as they are our body’s primary source of energy.
-Carb are converted into a number of specific energy types such as glycogen, the energy form used by our muscles.
+Carbs are converted into a number of specific energy types such as glycogen, the energy form used by our muscles.
 Carb loading allows us to maximise the glycogen stores in our muscles ensuring they have as much energy as possible.

 That doesn’t mean you can go crazy though!
 5km is a relatively short race length, while you’re going burn more energy the less fit you are during a race of this type, but probably not going to deplete your muscles stores.

-A good sized pasta dish, some delicious crusty bread or a few extra servings of servings of taters with your evening meal will be the perfect way to make sure you’ve got everything sorted in the tank.
+A good sized pasta dish, some delicious crusty bread or a few extra servings of taters with your evening meal will be the perfect way to make sure you’ve got everything sorted in the tank.
 Just don’t take it too far, you want to wake up in the morning hungry, not so full you can move when you wake up.